All Products

 Tair (Redis® OSS-Compatible):Disaster recovery

-Tair (Redis OSS-compatible) is a high-performance key-value database service.
-This service helps you store large amounts of important data in various scenarios.
-This topic describes the disaster recovery solutions provided by Tair.
+Tair (Redis OSS-compatible) is a high-performance key-value database service that you can use to store large volumes of important data in various scenarios.
+This topic describes the disaster recovery solutions provided by Tair (Redis OSS-compatible).

-A Tair instance may fail for unexpected reasons, such as a device failure or a power failure in a data center.
-In this case, disaster recovery can help ensure data consistency and service availability.
+Instances may fail due to reasons such as device or power failures in data centers.
+In this case, disaster recovery can ensure data consistency and service availability.

 image